Erding

 am, the city was in American hands," according to a military report from

-the American Army.
+the badly damaged parish church.
+The coffins have to be stacked on top of each other due to lack of space.
 When the American tanks arrived at Erding on May 1, winter

 returned with snow covering the rubble.
 On May 5, 1945 Army Group G